Toyota Pakistan, Egypt, and the Surprising Connection to Carpets

 This makes it unclear what Toyota’s actual role in this arrangement is.
 IMC was mocked for producing goods of “questionable quality,” and Toyota was criticized for doing little to progress the economy or the car industry by exporting a part from a third party (which indeed is not a high-quality or sophisticatedly engineered car part) and best of all, taking full credit for it.

-Technically speaking, Toyota can claim credit for this arrangement since, according to their agreement with Procon, any products created for a Toyota vehicle are deemed Toyota’s property and are permitted to be marketed or exported under the Toyota brand.
-But claiming it a significant milestone doesn’t seem to be justified.
-Toyota has, to its credit, labeled it a “baby step”.
-However, it also calls into doubt the company’s progress in Pakistan over the previous three decades considering how much profit IMC has been generating during all these years.
+From a technical standpoint, Toyota can take credit for this arrangement, as per their agreement with Procon, which states that any products made for Toyota vehicles are considered the company’s property and can be marketed or exported under the Toyota brand.
+However, calling it a major milestone seems unwarranted.
+Toyota has, to its credit, referred to it as a “baby step,” but this raises questions about the company’s progress in Pakistan over the past three decades, especially given the substantial profits IMC has generated during that time.

 Related: 11th Gen Toyota Corolla Enters 10th Year of Production in Pakistan